Smoking and Surgery: A Risk Factor Worth Revisiting

 Fine Line?
 Not so Much!

-Research has determined that there is quite a bit of difference between a procedure such as a facelift or a breast reduction and a general surgery such as the appendectomy.
+Research has determined that there is quite a bit of difference between a procedure such as a facelift and a general surgery such as an appendectomy.
 In many cases, general surgery procedures can seem more complicated due to the depth of intrusion into the body.
 When it pertains to potential complications, though, it is the superficial nature of plastic surgeries that creates risk – and not a small risk.
 Smoking increases surgical hazards by 600%!

 Plastic surgeries that involve the creation of a skin flap are of particular interest because the section of skin that is only partially attached receives minimal circulation for the duration of the surgical procedure.
 One this tissue has been reattached, it requires optimal circulation and oxygenation to heal properly.
 Since smoking impedes oxygenation, patients are encouraged to stop using tobacco weeks before any plastic surgery procedure.